kaizhu256/node/README.md

 * **LTS**: Releases that receive Long-term Support, with a focus on stability and security.
 Every even-numbered major version will become an LTS release.
   LTS releases receive 12 months of _Active LTS_ support and a further 18 months of _Maintenance_.
-LTS release lines have alphabetically-ordered codenames, beginning with v4 Argon.
+LTS release lines have alphabetically-ordered code names, beginning with v4 Argon.
 There are no breaking changes or feature additions, except in some special circumstances.
 * **Nightly**: Code from the Current branch built every 24-hours when there are